seanreed1111/sql-recipes/recipes.md

 ## Use `DISTINCT` to SELECT unique values to count them.

 ## Discussion
-## One summary operation that doesn’t use aggregate functions is to determine which values or rows are contained in a dataset by eliminating duplicates.
+## One summary operation that doesn’t use aggregate functions is to deterMINe which values or rows are contained in a dataset by eliMINating duplicates.
 Do this with DISTINCT.
 DISTINCT is useful for boiling down a query result, and often is combined with ORDER BY to place the values in more mean- ingful order.
-For example, to determine the names of the drivers listed in the driver_log table, use the following statement:
+For example, to deterMINe the names of the drivers listed in the driver_log table, use the following statement:

 ```sql
 SELECT DISTINCT name FROM driver_log ORDER BY name;